darelf/endwith/README.md

     var endwith = require('endwith')
     var s = 'This string should end with a period' endwith(s,'.')
-    > 'This should end with a period.'
+    > 'This string should end with a period.'